top of page

 The Meiji Restoration (1868 to 1912)

 Of the 170 Edo period castles, 2/3 were destroyed by 1875.
 In recent years, other castles have been lost to fire, earthquakes and World War II, and today only 12 original donjon castles remain.
-These include Bitchu-Matsuyama, Inuyama, Hikone, Himeji, Hirosaki, Maruoka, Matsumoto, Matsue, Matsuyama, Marugame, and Uwajima.
-Even these 12 have lost much of their original grounds and outer buildings, but all are now protected by Japanese laws.
+These include Bitchu-Matsuyama, Hikone, Himeji, Hirosaki, Inuyama, Kochi, Marugame, Maruoka, Matsue, Matsumoto, Matsuyama, and Uwajima.
+Even these 12 have lost much of their original grounds and outer buildings, but all are now protected by Japanese law.